zscaler/terraform-aws-cloud-connector-modules/README.md

 7. A valid Zscaler Cloud Connector provisioning URL generated from the Cloud Connector Portal
 8. Zscaler Cloud Connector Credentials (api key, username, password) are stored in AWS Secrets Manager

-See: [Zscaler Cloud Cloud Connector AWS Deployment Guide](https://help.zscaler.com/cloud-connector/deploying-cloud-connector-amazon-web-services) for additional prerequisite provisioning steps.
+See: [Zscaler Cloud Connector AWS Deployment Guide](https://help.zscaler.com/cloud-connector/deploying-cloud-connector-amazon-web-services) for additional prerequisite provisioning steps.

 ## How to deploy
 Provisioning templates are available for customer use/reference to successfully deploy fully operational Cloud Connector appliances once the prerequisites have been completed.
 Please follow the instructions located in [examples](examples/README.md).